mfp20/FUZIX/Kernel/platform-rpipico_rt/README.md

-# The Raspberry Pi Pico port
+# The Raspberry Pi Pico port and realtime layer

 ## Introduction